ROUND DANCING — CHOREOGRAPHED BALLROOM

 In closed position, step side R to the inside edge of the toe.
 It has a cucaracha feel.
 Use right side lead to open woman (woman turn 1/2 LF and step back L with left side stretch), recover L using left side lead (woman rec R turning RF back to closed position), close R, -;

 The natural and reverse opening out can be cued "open out right and left."
-They are like two Cuddles, without the cuddly arm-work.
+They are like two cuddles, without the cuddly arm-work.

 Serpiente